hikeventures/hikeventures.github.io/_posts/audio/2018-03-03-winter-campfire-talk.markdown

   - audio
 ---

 Today we had a great sunny day in South-Western Finland with temperatures around -4C so I decided to drive with Caj and Katja outside of Turku to hike to the Hönkasaaren Laavu.
+At the end of this blog post you can find our campfire talk audio file.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/39723532695/in/datetaken-public/" title="Winter Camp fire"><img src="https://farm5.staticflickr.com/4705/39723532695_b0612c17e0_k.jpg" width="2048" height="1536" alt="Winter Camp fire"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>